openrewrite/rewrite-docs/reference/recipes/maven/removeredundantdependencyversions.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipes=org.openrewrite.maven.RemoveRedundantDependencyVersions`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.maven.RemoveRedundantDependencyVersions`